 These programs aim to build cultural knowledge and support teachers to work more effectively with First Nation students, parents and community members.
 They are ideal for any teacher seeking to develop their skills relating to APST descriptors 1.4 and 2.4, including those working towards HAT or Lead teacher certification.

-Full day and two-hour programs targeting a deep understanding of how early trauma, abuse and neglect can impact the developing brain.
+These programs target a deep understanding of how early trauma, abuse and neglect can impact the developing brain.

 Our presenters Kellie and Rebecca have extensive experience in working with complex trauma cases.
 Both presenters have trained with the Child Trauma Academy in the USA and utilise evidence-based approaches to re-engage children and to build skills in teachers and school leaders alike.
 As school leaders, they have specialised in working with children who are disengaged and display extreme behaviours, many of whom have experienced trauma.
 Both have also been foster-carers for high-needs children, and have a wealth of experience to draw on.

 Two and three day programs developed and delivered by the Classroom Profiling Association Inc.

 This confidential, voluntary and non-judgmental program is a highly effective teacher reflection tool that focusses on student engagement in the classroom.
 Classroom Profiling - Level 1 enables profilers to explore and become comfortable with the processes, protocols and resources of Classroom Profiling.
 Those trained will be able to profile and facilitate a professional reflective conversation with colleagues around effective classroom management pedagogy and student engagement.

 If your school or cluster is interested in hosting a fixed price course for your staff, please contact firstname.lastname@example.org for further details.